juliushaertl/nextcloud-docker-dev/README.md

 ##### 7. Starting the containers

-- Minimum to run `master`: `docker-compose up proxy nextcloud` (nextcloud mysql redis mailhog)
+- Minimum to run `master`: `docker compose up proxy nextcloud` (nextcloud mysql redis mailhog)
-- Start stable branches: `docker-compose up stable23 proxy`
+- Start stable branches: `docker compose up stable23 proxy`
-- Start full setup: `docker-compose up`
+- Start full setup: `docker compose up`

 ##### 8. Switching between stable versions and master

 Remove all relevant containers and volumes:
-`docker-compose down -v`
+`docker compose down -v`

 Start master or the branch you want to run:
-`docker-compose up stable23 proxy`
+`docker compose up stable23 proxy`

 ## Running into errors

-- If your setup isn't working and you can not figure out the reason why, running `docker-compose down -v` will remove the relevant containers and volumes, allowing you to run `docker-compose up` again from a clean slate.
+- If your setup isn't working and you can not figure out the reason why, running `docker compose down -v` will remove the relevant containers and volumes, allowing you to run `docker compose up` again from a clean slate.

 - Sometimes it might help: `docker pull ghcr.io/juliushaertl/nextcloud-dev-php74:latest`

 - In extreme cases, clean everything: `docker system prune --all`

-- If you start your stable containers (not the master) and it wants to install Nextcloud even if it is not the first start, you may have removed the configuration with the last `docker-compose down` command.
-Try to use `docker-compose stop` instead or give the stable setup named values yourself.
+- If you start your stable containers (not the master) and it wants to install Nextcloud even if it is not the first start, you may have removed the configuration with the last `docker compose down` command.
+Try to use `docker compose stop` instead or give the stable setup named values yourself.

 ## 🔒 Reverse Proxy